MASPlanes/MASPlanes/README.rst

 file named `problem`.
 You can obtain a commented copy of all the generator's settings by dumping the default generator configuration to a file::

-  java -cp dist/planes.jar es.csic.iiia.planes.generator.Cli problem > generator.settings
+  java -cp dist/planes.jar es.csic.iiia.planes.generator.Cli -d > generator.settings

 This will create a text file `generator.settings` containing all the default settings plus a small explanation of their effects.
 At this point, you can edit any setting in the file using a text